d1618033/fractals/README.md

-general
+Fractals
 ========
 creates fractal gifs using the L system

-see examples in Examples folder
+see examples in the `examples/` folder

-what you need
+Installation
 -------------

-- linux operating system (The code uses some command line utilities)
-- python3
-- matplotlib installed
+`pip install fractals`

 currently supported fractals:
 -----------------------------